 A ball of red fire shoots from the well, followed by a shower of sparks.
 "My son!!!" comes the voice from below, and more fire of different colors, and making loud noises.
 Rikard, Zar, and Ping step back.
 Gee folds his arms and frowns.
-Nignog smiles and watches the pretty colors.
+Nignog watches the pretty colors.

 After a few minutes, the fireworks stop.
 Gee shouts, "It's me father.
 I need your signature on some papers, and these four have brought you some whiskey.
 Let us come down and visit with you."